cobuildlab/cobuildlab-web/src/pages/blog/artificial-intelligence-for-enterprise-software.md

 Despite challenges, more are the benefits of Artificial Intelligence used for improving business processes.
 We share this video where you would see what we are talking about.

-Take advantage if you have a business that needs an upgrade.
+Take advantage if you have a business that needs an update.

 <youtube-video id="i9gn4NH4KU"></youtube-video>